cs31415/cs31415.github.io/writings/india-2025-diary.md

 ![Samrudhi Expressway](../../../img/samrudhi.jpg)
 <span class="credit">Samrudhi Expressway</span>

 Leave at 10 in Uber XL Intercity for Nashik.
 Driver is soft spoken Maharashtrian named Krushna.
 Hit traffic right off the bat.
 Winding through Lokhandwala and Oshiwara where Metro construction is in progress.
 Oshiwara is an ISO certified dump.
 Trash mixed with earth piled up endlessly on the sides of the road punctuated with festering rain puddles.
-An anarchic place with no government it seems.
+An anarchic place with no functioning government it seems.
 In the midst of it all, stunted people on the margins of society eking out a subhuman existence.

 Powai is much cleaner and scenic with the lake.
 But still there is room for improvement.
 Lots of high rise apartments.
 Some have Roman columns and arches for inscrutable reasons.
 Most of them are spartan in design.
 Some ravaged by the tropical climate are sorely in need of paint.